wende/autocomplete-elixir/README.md

 - Type aliases replaced with primitive structures they represent
 - Snippets for common structures

+## Installation
+Installation is done using Atom package manager or command

+    apm install autocomplete-elixir

+CAUTION: MAKE SURE TO HAVE `autocomplete-plus` PACKAGE INSTALLED

 ## Incoming features
 - Local variables autocompletion
 - Variable type inference (by priority)